thundercore/developers-portal/docs/dev-portal/faqs/pre-release-mainnet.md

 title: Pre-release Mainnet
 ---

-## What does this FAQ address?
-ThunderCore launched its Pre-Release Mainnet on February 28th.
-The timing also coincides with the news release of ThunderCore’s $50 Million funding round.
-This document answers questions related to the ThunderCore Pre-Release Mainnet.

 ## What is the Pre-Release Mainnet?
 The Pre-Release Mainnet is the ThunderCore Mainnet chain with full functionality.
 It is different from the "public" launch because it lacks a few key features, such as the ability for the public to stake tokens.